 Fall.
 Credit, four hours.
+Prerequisite: Math 100C or placement in a higher numbered math course.
 Introduction to chemistry and its applications.
 Topics include matter, energy, gases, solutions, and acids and bases, with some quantitative problem solving.
 Three hours of lecture and one laboratory per week.
 This course is designed primarily for prenursing students and nonscience majors.
 Chemistry 100 is not open to students who have credit for Chemistry 141.